hashicorp/terraform-provider-azurerm/website/docs/r/app_service_slot.html.markdown

 * `windows_fx_version` - (Optional) The Windows Docker container image (`DOCKER|<user/image:tag>`)

-Additional examples of how to run Containers via the `azurerm_app_service_slot` resource can be found in [the `./examples/app-service` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/app-service).
+Additional examples of how to run Containers via the `azurerm_app_service_slot` resource can be found in [the `./examples/app-service` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/app-service).

 * `managed_pipeline_mode` - (Optional) The Managed Pipeline Mode.
 Possible values are `Integrated` and `Classic`.
 Defaults to `Integrated`.